i-sevostyanov/k8s-playground/README.md

 kubectl exec -i -t kafka-0 -- kafka-console-consumer --bootstrap-server localhost:9092 --topic output --from-beginning
 ```

-If the screen displays dates in RFC format with an interval of 5 seconds (by default), then everything works correctly:
+If the screen displays dates in RFC3339 format with an interval of 5 seconds (by default), then everything works correctly:
 ```shell
 2021-01-01T08:49:26Z
 2021-01-01T08:49:31Z